 Brown basmati from California, India or Pakistan is the best choice because it has a third less arsenic than other brown rice.
 All types of rice from Arkansas, Louisiana or Texas — except sushi and quick-cooking rice — had the highest levels of inorganic arsenic in the Consumer Reports tests.

-Quinoa, on the other hand, is a low-arsenic grain that's a good source of protein.
+Quinoa, on the other hand, is a low-arsenic seed that's a good source of protein.
 Even if you're not concerned with arsenic based on the amount of brown rice you eat, it's still a good idea to fill your diet with a variety of foods for the most health benefits.

-"Switching up your healthy carbohydrate sources, such as adding quinoa, provides you with a variety of nutrients throughout the week," Stricoff says.
+"Switching up your healthy carbohydrate sources, such as by adding quinoa, provides you with a variety of nutrients throughout the week," Stricoff says.